cloud-gov/product/DeliveryProcess.md

 **Stories** progress through these columns:

-- New (where reported issues, PRs, and newly-identified stories appear)
+- New (where reported issues, and newly-identified stories appear)
- - Icebox (when under consideration but not immediately scheduled)
+- Triage (when under consideration but not immediately scheduled)
 - Backlog (when they are sequenced against stories prioritized for attention)

+*Note that Triage, Backlog, and Icebox lists are over in the left column in Favro.
+This is becuase those lists tend to get loooooong.
+By separating them from the board, it remains easy to scroll around when you have multiple boards in your collection.*
 - Grooming (when they're being refined for implementation)
 - Ready (when they're in a shovel-worthy state, just waiting for team capacity to do the work)
 - In Progress (when someone is actively working on the issue)